 Rain water will overflow the gutters, damaging your roof, trim, and siding.
 The added weight of wet leaves and water can also cause your gutters to pull loose from the anchor point or collapse.
-Having clean gutters and downspouts before the rain starts is the safest way to ensure that no standing water or debris have been left sitting in your gutter system all season.
+Having your gutters cleaned before summer is the best way to ensure that no standing water or debris have been left sitting in your gutter system all season.

 4. Have Your Walkways Pressure Washed

 Having your most walk-able surfaces cleaned with a pressure washer will not only keep your property looking cleaner (and newer), but it will take away the dangerous moss and algae that create a safety hazard the next time the weather turns wet.